H3nDem/Todochii/README.md

 ![Alt text](./demo_images/demo2.png)
 ### You can customize everything, just give it a try !
 ![Alt text](./demo_images/demo3.png)
-### Tto obtain more customizable elements, you can go to the shop to buy some, it'll cost some points
+### To obtain more customizable elements, you can go to the shop to buy some, it'll cost some points
 ![Alt text](./demo_images/demo4.png)